angelasong/ConstCache/README.md

 ####Design idea

 1. Make an extension for PHP by C language
 2. The API is same as memcache.
-3. It uses the way of sharing memory to store data.
+3. It uses the System V semaphore to realize the readwriteLock and has high performance.
-4. In order to being beneficial to performance optimize, the data will never be deleted (can be clear all).
+4. It uses the way of sharing memory to store data.
-5. It reads data at a very fast rate.
+5. In order to being beneficial to performance optimize, the data will never be deleted (can be clear all).

 ####Configuration